The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 - {{.}} {{/amenities.health}}

-Silken Reino de Aragón
+Silken Reino de Aragon

 The Silken Reino sits on the city’s eastern edge, providing handy access to trendy La Magdalena’s nightlife scene.
 The crisp, modern exterior continues apace within, rendered in marble and wood.
 It’s not big on flair, but comfort is all but assured.